pozengineer/passwordGenerator/README.md

 The purpose of this application is to demonstrate the use of functions and 'addEventListener' so that events are able to be delegated to different elements in an html file.
 In addition, implementing responsive behaviour of html files using media queries.
-This enables the developer to create applications that can be viewed on multiple devices and scrren sizes such as:
+This enables the developer to create applications that can be viewed on multiple devices and screen sizes such as:
 - iphone
 - Tablet
 - Laptop